hamlog-online/hqsl-ts/README.md

 + `npm run build` to build for consumption.
 This will also build API documentation.
 + `npm run test` to run unit tests.
 + `npm run doc` to generate API documentation.

+## Upgrading to 2.0

+There are two sets of changes that might require your attention if you were using hqsl-ts:

+1. hqsl-ts switched to using to OpenPGPjs version 6.
+That required certain changes in the internals which will probably make hqsl-ts break when used with earlier versions, which is important if you were using OpenPGPjs from CDN.
+2. hqsl-ts switched to using `date-fns` version 4, which introduces significant changes in timezone support.
+This means that it now must use `UTCDate` rather than `UTCDateMini` everywhere.

+Otherwise, the only noteworthy change is the addition of functions to aid you in generating known-suitable signer keys and add User IDs to them.

 ## License